-The engine repair stand should be used only by qualified service technicians who are familiar with this equipment.
-Failure to comply could result in serious personal injury and/or equipment damage.
+The vehicle engine stand should be used only by qualified service technicians familiar with this equipment.
+Failure to comply could result in personal injury and/or equipment damage.

-To prevent possible personal injury and/or equipment damage, alloy steel SAE Grade 8 or higher socket head cap screws must be used when installing engine adapters on engine rotating repair stand.
+Use alloy steel SAE Grade 8 or higher socket head cap screws when installing engine adapters on vehicle engine stand.
 Use Thread Lock and Sealer (Loctite 242) or equivalent on cap screws when installing lift straps on the engine.
-Tighten cap screws to 125 ft-lb (170 Nm).
+Tighten cap screws to 125 lb-ft (170 Nm).
+Failure to comply could result in personal and/or equipment damage.

-To prevent possible personal injury and/or equipment damage, be sure tapped hole on the engine rotating repair stand's adapters and monting hub are clean and not damaged and that a thread length engagement equal to 1-1.2 screw diameter minimum is available.
+Be sure that tapped hole on the vehicle repair stand's adapter and mounting hub are clean and not damaged.
+Ensure that thread engagement is within 1-1.2 times the screw diameter minimum to properly secure the engine.
+Failure to comply could result in personal injury and/or equipment damage.